Philadelphia School District Delaying In-Person Learning As Number Of Coronavirus Cases Rising In City

 PHILADELPHIA (CBS) — The Philadelphia School District announced Tuesday that they are delaying in-person learning and will remain virtual as the number of coronavirus cases rise in the city and state.
-Some students were initially supposed to start hybrid learning on Nov.
-30.
+The district initially planned to bring pre-kindergarten through second-grade students back into the classroom on Nov.
+30, but that has been put on hold indefinitely.

-Philadelphia School District Superintendent Dr. William Hite says they will “continue with 100% digital learning until further notice.”
+“We have decided to remain 100% virtual at this time,” Philadelphia School District Superintendent Dr. William Hite said at a Tuesday afternoon press conference.
+“This means that our plan to begin transitioning to a hybrid learning model on Nov.
+30 is on hold and all students will continue to engage in digital learning until further notice.”

-“This decision to remain 100% virtual is disappointing news for many families and many students.
-For those families who did want to resume in-person learning, their selection to choose hybrid learning will be honored when it is deemed safe for us to make that transition,” Hite said during a Tuesday afternoon press conference.
+The school district, in collaboration with the advice from city and state health officials, will continue an all-digital learning setting for all students as the pandemic remains at dangerous levels of transmission.

 “Transitioning to hybrid learning and having students engage in face-and-face instruction with teachers is our goal but our top priority is the health and wellbeing of our students and our staff,” Hite said.